-Nine reasons why commuting by bike is surprisingly brilliant - Cycling Weekly
+What are the benefits of commuting by bike?
+Here are nine reasons why cycling to work is surprisingly brilliant

-With train and tube strikes affecting many people's commute, maybe it's time to try cycling into work... and here's why

-For anyone who commutes to work on two wheels, the benefits are huge – and becoming increasingly more attractive as the public transport is hit by strikes and delays, and the roads are clogged with increasing numbers of cars.
+For anyone who commutes to work on two wheels, the benefits are huge – and becoming increasingly more attractive as the roads are clogged with increasing numbers of cars, and public transport continues to regularly get hit by delays and strikes.

 Bike hire schemes, the Cycle to Work initiative, increasing cycle infrastructure and widespread provision of bike parking/showers in the workplace mean that cycling is a convenient, quick and easy way to travel to work.

-Here we take a look at the reasons why commuting by bicycle really is great, and why more people who do it.
+Here we take a look at the benefits of commuting by bike to work, and why more people should do it.

 When London Underground staff take part in industrial action the use of London's hire bikes spikes as people try and find an alternative way of getting to work.

 But what if cycling is your number one choice anyway?
-A well maintained bike won’t go on strike, and with the right equipment you can keep riding all year round.
+A well maintained bike won't go on strike, and with the right equipment and clothes you can keep commuting throughout the year.

 Everyone knows this one, but just think about it: instead of stewing on a crowded bus or sitting alone in your car in a queue of single occupancy cars, you're exercising as a by product of getting to work.
 Win win.